XenyxNZ/Arma-3-Performance-Guide/README.md

 	* CMAA is highly recommended as it looks almost identical to SMAA, while being significantly less GPU intensive.

 # Yet Another Arma Benchmark (YAAB)
 YAAB is a widely used Arma 3 performance benchmarking scenario made by Sams.
-It is very useful for measuring differences in performance while experimenting with overclocking, graphical settings, memory allocators and profiling builds, etc.
+It is ideal for measuring differences in performance while experimenting with parameters, overclocking, graphical settings, memory allocators and profiling builds, etc.

 ## Downloading and using YAAB

 ### Downloading YAAB
-Visit the Steam Workshop page [here](https://steamcommunity.com/sharedfiles/filedetails/?id=375092418) to subscribe to the scenario.
+Visit Sams' Steam Workshop page [here](https://steamcommunity.com/sharedfiles/filedetails/?id=375092418) to subscribe to the scenario.

 Alternatively, you can navigate to the Arma 3 Workshop in your Steam client, then search for "YAAB" to subscribe to it through there.